Last Updated on June 23, 2022 by Alan Anthony Catantan

 He didn’t mention though that what he earned was pure royalty.
 But even if that wasn’t the case, let’s say, he only earned 13%, that’s still $19,500.
 In the end, he and his business partner sold the website for $73,091 on Empire Flippers.

-On his blog post, he included a screenshot of his current account sales as to the time of writing of his article:
+In his blog post, he included a screenshot of his current account sales at the time of writing his article:

 With those earnings alone, I’m definitely positive he was able to make more than $150,000 last 2016.

 I found Elaine featured on a Side Hustle School podcast.
 Amazingly, she was able to earn as much as $17,000 in profit in a single month.